May 25, 2016.

 - Send paper comments in triplicate to Secretary, Securities and Exchange Commission, 100 F Street NE., Washington, DC 20549-1090.

-All submissions should refer to File Number SR-NYSEArca-2016-96.
+All submissions should refer to File Number SR-NYSEArca-2016-17.
 This file number should be included on the subject line if email is used.
 To help the Commission process and review your comments more efficiently, please use only one method.
 The Commission will post all comments on the Commission's Internet Web site (http://www.sec.gov/rules/sro.shtml).
 Copies of the submission, all subsequent amendments, all written statements with respect to the proposed rule change that are filed with the Commission, and all written communications relating to the proposed rule change between the Commission and any person, other than those that may be withheld from the public in accordance with the provisions of 5 U.S.C.
-552, will be available for Web site viewing and printing in the Commission's Public Reference Room, 100 F Street NE., Washington, DC 20549, on official business days between the hours of 10:00 a.m. and 3:00 p.m.
-Copies of such filing will also be available for inspection and copying at the principal office of the Exchange.
+552, will be available for Web site viewing and printing in the Commission's Public Reference Room, 100 F Street NE., Washington, DC 20549 on official business days between the hours of 10:00 a.m. and 3:00 p.m.
+Copies of the filing also will be available for inspection and copying at the principal office of the Exchange.
 All comments received will be posted without change; the Commission does not edit personal identifying information from submissions.
 You should submit only information that you wish to make available publicly.
-All submissions should refer to File Number SR-NYSEArca-2016-96 and should be submitted on or before April 11, 2017.
+All submissions should refer to File Number SR-NYSEArca-2016-17 and should be submitted on or before June 22, 2016.

 V. Accelerated Approval of the Proposed Rule Change, as Modified by Amendment No. 3

 The Commission finds good cause to approve the proposed rule change, as modified by Amendment No. 3, prior to the thirtieth day after the date of publication of Amendment No. 3 in the Federal Register.
-The modifications and additional information in Amendment No. 3, such as clarifications regarding how the various limits on the Trust's permitted holdings would be calculated and expansion of the information provided regarding the Trust's Disclosed Portfolio, assisted the Commission in finding that the proposal is consistent with the Act.
+Amendment No. 3 supplements the information provided in the original proposed rule change by, among other things, clarifying surveillances related to trading in the Shares and providing certain representations that should help make the fund's portfolio less susceptible to manipulation.
+This information assisted the Commission in evaluating the susceptibility of the Shares to manipulation and the Exchange's ability to detect and investigate possible manipulative activity.
 Accordingly, the Commission finds good cause for approving the proposed rule change, as modified by Amendment No. 3, on an accelerated basis, pursuant to Section 19(b)(2) of the Act.

-that the proposed rule change (SR-NYSEArca-2016-96), as modified by Amendment No. 3, be, and it hereby is, approved on an accelerated basis.
+that the proposed rule change (SR-NYSEArca-2016-17), as modified by Amendment No. 3 thereto, be, and it hereby is, approved on an accelerated basis.

 BILLING CODE 8011-01-P